DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/20 Populate the Form Fields.md

 To populate form fields, assign an object to the [formData](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#formData) property.
 Each data field in this object produces a [simple item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/)&mdash;a label-editor pair in which the label displays the data field name and the editor edits the data field value.

-The Form chooses default editors based on the field's data type: [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) for string values, [NumberBox](/Documentation/ApiReference/UI_Components/dxNumberBox/) for numbers, [DateBox](/Documentation/ApiReference/UI_Components/dxDateBox/) for dates.
+The Form chooses default editors based on value types: [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) for string values, [NumberBox](/Documentation/ApiReference/UI_Components/dxNumberBox/) for numbers, [DateBox](/Documentation/ApiReference/UI_Components/dxDateBox/) for dates.
 You can use the [editorType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorType) property to specify an editor explicitly.
 In the following example, the Form uses default editors:

 ---
 ##### jQuery